 - If you’re unsure of how to take care of a plant, find out what it’s called and Google it.
 Google and YouTube knows everything.

-- If in doubt, it’s better to water too little than to water too much.
+- If in doubt, it’s better to water too little than it is to water too much.

 - If a plant is unhappy it will let you know.
 Does it look dry and crusty?
 It’s probably in too much direct sunlight.
 Does it look yellow and limp?
 Maybe too little sunlight?
 Does it look squishy and sad and a bit too moist and moldy?
 You might’ve given it too much water.
 Move it to an area with different lighting conditions, adjust your watering a bit, and see if it looks better after a week or so.